allegro/allegro.tech/_posts/2017-07-20-golang-slices-gotcha.md

 The bug is not easy to hit and probably thats why it wasn’t covered in tests and nobody reported it before.
 To reproduce it, application must have at least two ports with different tag on each.
-When `commonTags` had 3 elements it worked but when there were 4 — it didn’t.
+When `commonTags` size is power of two it worked but in other case — it didn’t.
 It’s a rare case a service has multiple ports
 (80% of our applications has only one port) and even rarer when ports have additional tags